Description:

 The disaggregated data set also includes data on the density of Skills Under-Utilisation.
 This is the proportion of all staff with skills and qualifications more advanced than required for their current job role.

 The disaggregated data set also reports breakdowns by sizeband.
-It should be noted that there is a change in sizeband reported for the 2020 survey: 100+ instead of 250+.
+It should be noted that there is a change in sizeband reported from the 2020 survey onwards: 100+ instead of 250+.
 The sample was structured to separate businesses with 100 to 249 employees from large businesses with 250 employees or more.
 However, weighting on a size by sector basis meant that for some cells within the 250+ group there were either zero interviews or a very small number of interviews achieved.
 To overcome this issue, the 100 to 249 and 250+ groups were merged for weighting and reporting purposes.

 Criteria for Change:

-• any difference within +/- 1 percentage point (pp) of last year's figure suggests that the position is more likely to be maintaining than showing any change.
+This evaluation is based on: any difference within +/- 1 percentage point (pp) of last year's figure suggests that the position is likely to be maintaining than showing any change.
+An increase of 1 pp or more suggests the position is worsening; whereas a decrease of 1 pp or more suggests the position is improving.

 Was this information useful?